-The existing pavement and shoulder cross slopes shall be reviewed for compliance with criteria.
-Existing pavement and shoulder cross slopes shall be field verified by one of the following:
+Review the existing pavement and shoulder cross slopes for compliance with criteria.
+Field verify existing pavement and shoulder cross slopes by one of the following:

 - 1. Full Digital Terrain Model for the roadway width evaluate cross slope on tangent sections at 100' intervals. - Vehicle Mounted Scanner prior to design, using the results of the scan, determine roadway limits where cross slope is potentially out of tolerance and request Digital Terrain Model of the roadway width for these limits.
 Evaluate cross slope on tangent sections at 100' intervals.